The benefits of email marketing far out weigh any kind of objections you may have to doing it.

 With email marketing as my primary source of advertising/promotion, my personal ROI for the last 6 months has been approximately $48.46 for every dollar I've spent (I pay $179/mo for my list of just over 16,000).

-And to be honest...I'm under-utilizing mine because I could develop more products, and haven't.
+And to be honest...I'm under-utilizing mine because I could develop more content and products, and haven't.

 I think you get the picture.